Arabian great shrike: Description

-It has uniform grey upper parts that remain constant throughout.
+It has uniform grey upper parts that remain constant throughout its body.
 There is a white band across each upper part of the wings, however on the secondary inner wings any white patterns are almost absent.
 The wing pattern is said to be variable (Ali & Ripley 2001).
 White colouration is reduced on the wings and tail, which is not the case on similar subspecies.
 It is relatively large, reaching a length of about 25 centimetres.

 Distribution

-It inhabits the Arabian peninsula as well as much of Iran.
+It inhabits the Arabian Peninsula, as well as much of Iran.
 It is found in Eastern Egypt and Sudan, as well as parts of Eritrea.